Kamakhya

-Kamakhya (कामाख्या), a mother goddess, is a Shakta Tantric deity; considered to be the embodiment of Kama (desire), she is regarded as the goddess of desire.
+Kamakhya (/as/, कामाख्या), a mother goddess, is a Shakta Tantric deity; considered to be the embodiment of Kama (desire), she is regarded as the goddess of desire.
 Her abodeKamakhya Temple is located in the Kamarupa region of Assam, India.
-Originally a Kirata goddess, Residing on Nilachal hills across the banks of the Brahmaputra River, west of Guwahati in the 10th/11th century Temple rebuilt in 1565 CE, she is worshiped in a non-iconic and un-anthropomorphic form of stone shaped like yoni fed by a perennial stream.
+Originally a Kirata goddess, residing on Nilachal hills across the banks of the Brahmaputra River, west of Guwahati.
+The temple has origins dating to the 10th/11th century and was rebuilt in 1565 CE, she is worshiped in a non-iconic and un-anthropomorphic form of stone shaped like yoni fed by a perennial stream.
 The temple is primary amongst the 51 Shakta pithas, and is one of the most important Shakta temples.

 Iconography

 Kamakhya's iconography is mentioned in the Hindu scripture Kalika Purana.
 She has twelve arms and six heads of varying colours: white, red, yellow, green, black and colourful.
 Each head represents different ways to approach her in the path of Upasana.
 She is wearing opulent jewelry and red flowers such as hibiscus.
 She holds in each of ten hands a lotus, trident, sword, bell, discus, bow, arrows, club or scepter, goad, and shield.
 Her remaining two hands hold a bowl, which is made either of gold or a skull.

 She is seated upon a lotus, representing Brahma, directly on top of Sweta Preta, or a White Corpse, symbolizing Shiva, who in turn lies on top of a lion.